Phycocyanin: benefits, dosage, contraindications

 ✪✪✪✪✪

-Phycocyanin prevented DNA damage and eliminated hydroxyl and peroxyl radicals, which could inhibit red blood cells oxidation.
-It was also reported that phycocyanin inhibited nearly 95% of lipid peroxidation induced by peroxyl radicals.
-These effects were observed after spirulina supplementation of 8 g per day for 12 to 16 weeks.
-In addition to its antioxidant activities, phycocyanin has been associated with mitochondrial and neuronal protection, in animal models.
+C-phycocyanin prevented DNA damage and eliminated hydroxyl and peroxyl radicals, which may have inhibited oxidation of red blood cells.
+It has also been reported that C-phycocyanin inhibited nearly 95% of peroxyl radical–induced lipid peroxidation.
+These effects were observed after supplementation with 8 g of spirulina per day for 12 to 16 weeks.
+In addition to its antioxidant activities, C-phycocyanin has been associated with mitochondrial and neuronal protection in animal models.

 Posologie